driessenslucas/researchproject/README.md

 ## Introduction

 The journey of developing autonomous vehicles using reinforcement learning (RL) techniques in virtual environments is marked by continuous learning and adaptation.
 This paper, originally intended to showcase successful implementation strategies, has evolved to also highlight the challenges and iterative nature of such projects.
-The focus remains on the sim2real transfer and the specific challenges encountered in the alignment of an autonomous RF-controlled car.
+The focus remains on the sim2real transfer and the specific challenges encountered in the alignment of an autonomous remote-controlled car.

 #### Background on Reinforcement Learning (RL)